ddri/pitchlist/README.md

 - How much effort should I put into the design quality?
 - How often will I need to update the deck?
 - Should I just email the deck to people?
+- Should I always pitch with the deck and a projector?
+- What's this whole "details in the appendix" trick I hear about?

+# Parting reminder

+Pitching doesn't really matter.
+Finding big problems to solve matters.
+Building the right solution matters.
+Shipping products to solve problems matters.
+Charging users to pay for solutions to problems matters.
+Revenue matters.

+Pitching is a process that can support that.
+Don't confuse process for purpose.